thim81/openapi-format/readme.md

 | 🔡 lower case       | converts a strings to `lower case` (with spaces)    | `openapi format` |
 | 🔠 UPPER CASE       | converts a strings to `UPPER CASE` (with spaces)    | `OPENAPI FORMAT` |

-> REMARK: All special characters are removed during conversion, except for the `@` and `$`, since they can be part of the query strings.
+> REMARK: All special characters are stripped during conversion, except for the `@` and `$`, since they can be part of the query strings.

 The casing options are provided by the nano NPM [case-anything](https://github.com/mesqueeb/case-anything) package.